-A student is placed on academic suspension when his or her probation semester GPA or percentage of credits passed falls below the minimum standards for satisfactory academic progress.
-A student suspended after a spring semester or summer session cannot register for courses until the following spring semester.
-A student suspended after a fall semester cannot register for courses until the next summer session.
+A student is placed on academic suspension when his or her probation term GPA or percentage of credits passed falls below the minimum standards for satisfactory academic progress.
+A student suspended after a spring or summer term cannot register for courses until the following spring term.
+A student suspended after a fall term cannot register for courses until the next summer term.
 A student readmitted after a suspension is considered to be on probation and must follow the regulations of that academic status.